yang-sin-pal/-AC-Blockchain-Developer-Foundations/lessons/bai2_1/problem.md

 ---

-## 🧠 Gợi ý:
+## 🧠 Hints:
-- Giống như smart contract HelloWorld trong Solidity.
+- Similar to the HelloWorld smart contract in Solidity.
-- Bạn không cần thao tác file, chỉ làm việc trong class.
+- You don't need file operations — just work within a class.

 ---

-## 📝 Lưu ý:
+## 📝 Notes:
-- Đây là bài tập optional, nhưng rất nên làm nếu bạn muốn hiểu rõ state và hàm trong smart contract.
+- This is an optional exercise, but highly recommended if you want to understand state and functions in a smart contract.